-Really pleased to announce the release of Fixity – No Man Can Tell LP on Penske Recordings in April 2019.
+Really pleased to announce the release of Fixity – No Man Can Tell LP on Penske Recordings on 12th April 2019.

 FIXITY is an experimental music group led by Composer/Drummer Dan Walsh.
 The tunes are explored in collective improvisation with a fluid cast of musicians from various fields of intrigue.

 In June 2016 Fixity released the first in a series of self-produced and self-titled albums on the KantCope cassette label and since has recorded consistently with Tenor Saxophonist Emil Nerstrand (Lumi/Brigaden/Greasy Margaret) including a Double LP on Penske Recordings in December 2016 entitled “The Things In The Room”, also featuring Guitarist Nils Andersson (Ljom/Ava) and Fredrik Persson (Sista Bossen/The Good Morning Spider/Leo Kall/Cassus) which was recorded in a single evening at the historic Tambourine Studios in Malmo, Sweden.